Mormon pornography

-Mormon pornography is a subgenre of pornography themed around the Mormon religion.
+Genre

 According to the journalist Isha Aran, The Church of Jesus Christ of Latter-day Saints (LDS Church) views Mormon pornography as blasphemous, and most directors and performers in Mormon pornography are ex-Mormons.
 Mormon pornography typically depicts sex acts between actors and/or actresses portraying members of the LDS Church.
 Performers may be (initially) dressed in temple garments, and the setting may be the inside of a Mormon temple.
 In accordance with stereotyped Mormon norms, profane language is absent.

 Aran writes that the genre originated in 2010 with the launch of the gay pornography site MormonBoyz.com.
 Website founder Legrand Wolf claims to be an ex-Mormon with a doctoral degree from Brigham Young University.
 The site MormonGirlz.com, launched in 2014, by a woman known in the industry as Brooke Hunter, a 33-year-old ex-Mormon, features both heterosexual and lesbian relationships between Mormon characters.

 Wolf's pornography has been rejected by Utah's Pride organization, with its executive director, the former leader of Utah's branch of the American Civil Liberties Union, stating, "LeGrand Wolf isn't a person.
 That disturbs me, that we don't know who these people are and where they come from."

+In the Victorian era, examples of Mormon pornography existed, as part of anti-Mormon tracts using erotic stories.